 The City tightens the rules for self-insured plan sponsors for 2018, and won’t permit the COBRA rate (based on last year’s expenditures) to operate as a proxy for the current year’s expenditures.
 New guidance issued by the City provides:

 Because Health Care Expenditures must all be made irrevocably for 2017 and future years, amounts that are not irrevocably spent cannot be considered in determining whether a self-funded plan complies with the HCSO.
 The COBRA-equivalent rate for a health care plan may not be used to determine whether a Covered Employer has satisfied the spending requirement of the HCSO; Health Care Expenditures must reflect amounts irrevocably paid to third parties.

 The City says, in a January 9 update to its FAQs regarding the HCSO, that it will enforce the new interpretation for 2018 and later years.
-Self-funded employers may wait until the end of a calendar year to determine whether, under a uniform self-funded plan, their average actual healthcare expenditures under the plan for the year were adequate to satisfy the minimum contribution requirement.
-If not, the self-funded employer has until the end of February in the new year to true things up.
+Self-funded employers may wait until the end of a calendar year to determine whether, under a uniform self-funded plan, their average actual healthcare expenditures for HCSO-covered employees under the plan for the year were adequate to satisfy the minimum contribution requirement.
+If not, the self-funded employer has until the end of February in the new year to true things up for these employees.

 New employee voluntary-waiver form:

 Employers can avoid making an HCSO expenditure for an employee if the employee voluntarily waives his or her rights, in writing, to that expenditure.
 This is often the case where the employee has health insurance coverage through a spouse, parent or domestic partner.
 For 2018 there is a new Employee Voluntary Waiver Form.
 The form may be provided and signed electronically.
 See Q&A 11 here.

 The HCSO requires covered employers to post a notice about the HCSO at all workplace or job sites.
 The notice has been updated for 2018.
 The new notice is here.